MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-cross-report-drill-through.md

 4. Make sure the cross-report drillthrough toggle is **On**.
 5. Save your report.

-That's it, your report is ready for the cross-report drillthrough experience.
+That's it.
+Your report is ready for the cross-report drillthrough experience.

 In the next section, we take a look at the experience from the user's perspective.